 The breathtaking St. Matthias Church located in Fisherman Bastion.
 You can notice the Turkish influence in the elaborate roofing tiles.

 Stop 6: Enjoy Hungarian Cafe Culture By Stopping At A Coffeehouse

 Coffee-to-go in a paper cup is not very popular in Budapest.
 Most Hungarians like to start their day with coffee, usually a super strong espresso.
 In a china cup.
 The cafe culture is strong in Budapest.
 Some of the legendary cafes have been restored to their beautiful former opulence.

 The cafes in Budapest do not only serve coffees, but they also offer delicacies such as delicious pastries and cakes, which are amazing.

-Can you see yourself having coffee at this historical Hungarian cafe?
+Can you see yourself having coffee at the New York Hungarian cafe?

 Day 2: Continue Your 2 Days In Buda Exploring Cosmopolitan Pest.